-Resolution 1: Be proactive instead of reactive about maintenance
+Initiative 1: Be proactive instead of reactive about maintenance

 Moving from a reactive, break/fix model, to a proactive one for maintenance has never been more important.
 Reactive maintenance takes 3-4x longer to complete and costs 4-10x more than proactive maintenance does.

-Resolution 2: Automate repetitive tasks
+Initiative 2: Automate repetitive tasks

 Any routine process you can automate using a computerized maintenance management system (CMMS) or other tools creates breathing room for your team—and your budget.
 Automation lets you focus on managing exceptions instead of reacting to every request with equal effort.
 It also empowers you to enforce business rules that can save you significant money.

-Resolution 3: Minimize labor cost controls, especially vendor spend
+Initiative 3: Minimize labor cost controls, especially vendor spend

 Labor costs are under the microscope in most organizations.
 However, not all FM labor sources are equal.
 A service request costs more—often, much more—when a vendor handles it instead of an internal technician.
 If you’re relying more on vendors these days, you’re going to need more than great negotiation skills to keep a lid on costs.

-Resolution 4: Sharpen the business case for your department
+Initiative 4: Sharpen the business case for your department

 Your team spends a lot of money, yet you always need more.
 Where is that money going, and how does the business benefit?
 You need the data to answer these questions and help the business understand the data.
 Senior FM leaders should prepare these documents and schedule these conversations with the CFO or with peers in the finance department.

-Resolution 5: Get actionable, data-driven insights from your technology
+Initiative 5: Get actionable, data-driven insights from your technology